 Inositol, sometimes called vitamin B8, is a vitamin-like substance that has a chemical structure similar to glucose, the main sugar found in our blood.
 Some foods containing inositol are cantaloupe, citrus fruit, and numerous fiber-rich foods like nuts, beans, brown rice, sesame seeds, and wheat bran.

-You'll find inositol grouped with the B vitamin family for its role in brain health and mood regulation.
-Like several of the B vitamins, it affects the processes that make neurotransmitters, the molecules that relay information in our brain and nervous system.
-Serotonin, one important neurotransmitter affected by inositol, is key for stabilizing our mood, feelings of wellbeing, and happiness.
-Inositol also influences the insulin response, which is important for controlling blood sugar levels in the body.
+You'll find inositol grouped with the B vitamin family for its role in supporting brain health and mood regulation.
+Like several of the B vitamins, it participates in the processes that make neurotransmitters, the molecules that relay information in our brain and nervous system.
+Serotonin, one important neurotransmitter supported by inositol, is key for upholding our mood, feelings of wellbeing, and happiness.

 Choline

-Choline is the newest required dietary nutrient established by the FDA.
-It’s an essential nutrient that is closely related to the B vitamin family, and although the body can produce small amounts of it in the liver, we need to include choline in our diet or through supplementation to meet our body’s needs.
+Choline is the newest required essential dietary nutrient established by the FDA.
+Choline is closely related to the B vitamin family, and although the body can produce small amounts of it in the liver, we need to include choline in our diet (with help from supplements) to meet our body’s needs.

-Animal products, like meat and eggs, are rich in the nutrient, but cabbage family vegetables, like collard greens, Brussels sprouts, and broccoli, are also good sources, as are legumes and nuts.
+Animal products, like meat and eggs, are abundant in choline, but cabbage family vegetables, like collard greens, Brussels sprouts, and broccoli, are also good sources, as are legumes and nuts.

 Choline is converted into a neurotransmitter called acetylcholine, which helps muscles to contract and plays a role in healthy brain and cognitive function.
-Choline is metabolized in the liver where it is converted into phosphatidylcholine, which assists in building fat-carrying proteins and breaking down cholesterol.
-It’s also a prebiotic, or “food” for beneficial gut bacteria.
+Choline is also metabolized in the liver where it is converted into phosphatidylcholine, which assists in building fat-carrying proteins and lipid metabolism.
+There is also evidence that choline can act as a prebiotic, or “food” for beneficial gut bacteria.

 Synergy of the Whole

-When you put the entire B complex of vitamins and cofactors together, in a balanced diet with a rainbow of foods or in a high-quality B complex supplement, you get more than the sum of their parts.
+When you put the entire B complex of vitamins and cofactors together, in a balanced diet with a rainbow of foods and the help of a high-quality B complex supplement, you get more than the sum of their parts.

 The B vitamin family is like the Avengers, powerful on their own, but enhanced when banded together.
-They interact and help each other get synthesized, absorbed, or processed.
-This results in a wellness boost on many levels, especially for increased vitality and energy levels, a healthy mood, brain, and cognitive function, strong immune function, healthy skin, hair and nails, and so much more.
+They interact and help each other do their jobs.
+This fosters wellness on many levels, nourishing optimal vitality and energy levels, a healthy mood, brain, and cognitive function, immune health, healthy skin, hair and nails, and so much more.

 Super B-Complex™

 A food-form source of all eight B vitamins plus their vital cofactors of PABA, inositol, and choline, Super B-Complex is pure, potent, and bioavailable.
-All of the B vitamins and cofactors are made with organic fruits and vegetables which are activated with enzymes and fermented with probiotics.
+All of the B vitamins and cofactors are fermented with organic fruits and vegetables and enhanced with enzymes and probiotics.
 This makes them easy to absorb and gentle enough to be taken on an empty stomach.
 Just one tablet a day provides optimal levels of each nutrient, in proportions that work best together.
 Plus, they are made with no chemical solvents or fillers.
 Why not experience the synergy of the B vitamins and their important cofactors for yourself, and see what a B boost can do for you?